LucasSGomide/MongoDB/README.md

 ### POP

+Removes the first item of an array in the field `items`.

 ```
 db.collection.updateOne({ _id: 1 }, { $pop: { items: -1 } });
 ```

+Removes the last item of an array in the field `items`.

 ```
 db.collection.update({ _id: 1 }, { $pop: { items: 1 } });